aankushh/frontend-assessment/README.md

 5. **Submit Your Repository Link:**

    - Submit the link to your repository using this form - https://forms.gle/WLBJwweKuHDUAZc29
+   - **Ensure that you either keep the repository public or give read access to vansh@sarvan.eu.
+Else, your submission will not be accepted.**

 ## Figma Design